Find the errors that matter using the search bar.

 A release stage is the environment that your application is running in, such as production, staging or development.
 Find out more about setting the release stage.

-Use the release/version filter to show errors from specified releases/versions.
+Use the release/version and feature filter to show errors from specified releases/versions or from feature flags or experiment variants.

 Use the severity filter to show errors that were unhandled by your application code or are of specific severity.